doaaalmuhaisen952/learning-journal/How Computers Work.md

 up certain programs and to turn on some hardware devices so that they are ready for more input from you.
 This whole process is called booting up.

+ **The 4 things that is commn in all computer is**

+1.input
+2.storge
+3.processing
+4.output

 ![](http://media.factmyth.com/2016/05/how-do-computers-work.jpg)